yagrawl/scribbles/content/blog/2017-09-01-trip-to-peru/index.md

 tags: Peru, Inca Cola
 ---

-After my internship at Mastercard ended I had a couple weeks before my fall semester started.
+After my internship at Mastercard ended, I had a couple weeks before my fall semester started.
 I had always wanted to go to South America and this seemed like the perfect time for the first trip to this continent.
 The plan was to go to Bolivia, Peru and Colombia.

 On 12th of August, I flew from Chicago O'Hare.
 The flight had a couple connections Chicago -> Houston -> Lima -> La Paz.
-The flight from Houston to Lima was delayed a few hours and I missed my connection to La Paz.
-The airline staff provided a hotel for overnight stay at Lima and business class tickets to La Paz for the next day.
+The flight from Houston to Lima was delayed by a few hours and I missed my connection to La Paz.
+The airline staff provided a hotel for overnight stay in Lima and business class tickets to La Paz for the next day.
 I decided to skip Bolivia and just stay in Peru for a longer time because I was already a day short and it didn't seem worth it to go to a country like Bolivia just for 3 days.